 Project Config

-Complete project.json
+Complete settings.json

 {